YannCebron/m68kplugin/docs/features/editor.md

 ### Quick Definition

-*View \| Quick Definition* to inspect label at caret in popup without leaving the current editor
+*View \| Quick Definition* to inspect label at caret in a popup without leaving the current editor

 ![Quick definition](../assets/editor/quick_definition.png)